vacp2p/rfc-index/vac/raw/eth-secpm.md

 #### Alice does not know Bob’s Ethereum address

 1. Off-chain - Alice and Bob set a secure communication channel.
 2. Alice creates the smart contract associated to the group.
 This smart contract MUST include an ACL.
 3. Off-chain - Alice sends a request to join the group to Bob.
-The request MUST include the contract’s address: `RequestMLSPayload {"You are joining the group with smart contract: 0xabcd"}`
+The request MUST include the contract’s address:
+`RequestMLSPayload{"You are joining the group with smart contract: 0xabcd"}`
 4. Off-chain - Bob responds the request with a digitally signed response.
 This response includes Bob’s credentials, his Ethereum address and key package: `ResponseMLSPayload {sig: